underscoreio/essential-scala/src/pages/intro/writing-methods.md

   ???
 ~~~

-This step should be mechanical.
+This step should be mechanical given the information gathered in the previous steps.

 ### Run the Code

-Run the code and check it compiles (and thus we haven't made any typos) but also that our tests fail.
+Run the code and check it compiles (and thus we haven't made any typos) and also that our tests fail (and thus are testing something).
 You may need to place the tests after the method declaration.

 ### Write the Body